 - Cooking oil

-- Remove the toasted wheat germ from the pan immediately so the leftover heat in the pan doesn't scorch or burn it.
+Remove the toasted wheat germ from the pan immediately so the hot pan doesn't scorch or burn it.
 Use the wheat germ immediately or store in an airtight container and use within a few days.